-III.
-Observations made on sea birds of the southern hemisphere limits in the distributional range of species of birds were noticed in most of the cases.
+During the course of the Expedition, observations were made by the author on the sea birds of the southern ocean between Mauritius and Antarctica.
+Sharp limits in the distributional range of species of birds were noticed in most of the cases.
 While birds of some species have fairly wide geographical range others were found restricted to very narrow latitudinal ranges.
 On some occasions some species of birds landed on the deck of the ship either for taking rest or after hitting against the communication antennae of the ship.